steve-ma-jrvs/Java-Applications/README.md

 ## Enhancements and Issues

+* Could only search tweet by ID and no advanced searching implements such as key word searching, username searching, etc..

 # Java Grep App
 ## Introduction
 - Java Grep App searches for a text pattern recursively in a given directory, and output matched lines to a file.
+It is focused on Regex Pattern, Lambda & Steam API and Maven.
 ## Usage
 - The app takes three arguments:
 ```